 Slowing down the eating process is a key component of mindful eating, and one of the simplest ways to start is by chewing your food thoroughly.

 Experts recommend that you chew each mouthful up to 25 times (and sometimes more).
-This might seem daunting if you’re used to swallowing your food quickly, one bite after the other, after only one or two chews, but it is incredibly important for both digestion and satisfaction.
+This might seem daunting if you’re used to swallowing your food quickly, one bite after the other, and after only one or two chews, but it is incredibly important for both healthy digestion and food satisfaction.

 Let’s talk about 2 important roles chewing well plays in your health: